skip to main content

 • matters which could become litigious, or the focus of an industrial dispute

-If agreed as having wider organisational consequences, the Director of Human Resources will organise a formal hearing, which will normally be heard by one non-executive and one executive member, supported by a senior member of the HR department not previously involved.
+If agreed to have wider organisational consequences, the director of human resources will organise a formal hearing, which will normally be heard by one non-executive and one executive member, supported by a senior member of the HR department who has not previously been involved.

 Outcomes will be confirmed in writing to the employee and their representative within 7 calendar days of the hearing, using the standard letter template.